 480.629 - Public Relations in the Age of Digital Influence

 Marketing and communication are changing.
-The levers that we have pulled for years to sell products and services, change behaviors, and advocate for causes no longer work the way they did.
+The levers that we have pulled for years to sell products and services, change behaviors, and advocate for causes, no longer work the way they did.
 As trust in media and marketing plummets, trust in our peers, friends, family, and colleagues rises.
 Today we recognize new influencers in the people sitting next to us.
-Now, creating a conversation is just as important as driving media, forming partnerships and crafting messages.
-Call it influencer marketing or brand stewardship in the network age.
-Its all public relations.
-This class covers how to create comprehensive digital-influence strategies and ultimately how to be an effective public relations professional in this new digital age.
+Now, sparking a digital conversation is just as important as crafting messages, forming partnerships, and driving media coverage.
+Call it influencer marketing or brand stewardship in the network age; it’s all public relations.
+This class covers how to design impactful public relations strategies in the age of digital influence and, ultimately, how to support business imperatives more effectively through public relations.

 480.630 - Multimedia Authoring